Brockencote Hall, Worcestershire.

 Our dining experience was one to remember, not least because of the staff who were all exceptionally welcoming and helpful.
 The Award-winning food combined with personal and attentive service helped create a superb dining experience.

+Two of the walls included large bright windows providing an unimpeded view out over the open parkland with sheep grazing and fine old trees creating a beautiful pastoral scene.
 The room included a wide range of tea sachets and an Espresso coffee making machine, a Hairdryer, Flat screen Freeview Television, a Safe and most impressive of all, a large state of the art Ensuite bathroom with bath and shower, bath robes, large fluffy towels and Luxury toiletries.

 There was also a turn back bedroom service offered which was completed whilst we were in the dining room.
 The room was also large enough to accommodate an abundance of quality, handmade furniture as well as an oversized marble fireplace.